victortorresds/victortorresds/README.md

 # 👋 Hi, I'm Victor Torres

-🎓 I'm a Master's student in Data Science at CUNY, expected to graduate in December 2025.
+ I'm a masters student in Data Science at CUNY, expected to graduate in December 2025.
-📊 Completed the Google Data Analytics Certification on Coursera, .and Full Stack Development with IBM 🔍 I enjoy exploring data to uncover meaningful insights that can support better decisions in business and society.
+ Completed the Google Data Analytics Certification on Coursera, .and Full Stack Development with IBM I enjoy exploring data to uncover meaningful insights that can support better decisions in business and society.

 ---

-## 🛠️ Tools & Technologies
+##  Tools & Technologies

 - **Programming:** Python, R, SQL, Java
 - **Python Libraries:** Pandas, NumPy, MatplotLib, Seaborn, Scikit-Learn